catenax-ng/product-knowledge/docs/adoption-view/CX-00XX-Ontology Models in Catena-X_v1.0.0.md

 ## 1. INTRODUCTION

 Semantics is the art and science of understanding what data means.
 In the context of Catena-X this topic has a significant importance in the sense that data provider and consumer need to have the same understanding what data needs to be shared (see also [FAIR data](https://en.wikipedia.org/wiki/FAIR_data)).
 In the knowledge agent approach, ontologies are used to describe the semantics of data.
 Ontologies are similar to data models or data schemas in which the semantics and structure of data are described.
 In addition, ontologies provide a high degree of semantic expressiveness, i.e. formal semantics.
 This means that there is a logical system behind the ontologies.
 This allows automatic inference on data like "p-123" is_a part and part is_a physical object => "p-123" is_a physical object.
 Such inference enables strong typing of data.
 This way the machine can understand the meaning of the vocabulary 'part', that it is a physical object and not a document part or a design model part.
 It could be that the same vocabularies are used for different things in different data models.
-The formal semantics of ontologies can prevent such misunderstandings in data caused by synonymity or homonymity, etc. and lead to better collaboration and interoperability between data space participants.
+The formal semantics of ontologies prevent such misunderstandings in data caused by synonymity or homonymity, etc. and lead to better collaboration and interoperability among data space participants.
+On the other hand, the ontology-based approach represents the underlying data in assets as a graph structure.
+This allows flexible querying of typed and linked data.

 In applying the ontology-based data modelling in Catena-X, the following fundamentals should be achieved: